Size-adaptive Hypothesis Testing for Fairness: Experiments

 \paragraph{Reproducibility} All experiments were run on a server equipped with an Intel Xeon Gold 6312U CPU and 256 GB of RAM.
-Our full codebase---including data preprocessing, model training, and auditing notebooks---can be found at \href{https://github.com/alanturin-g/SAFT}{https://github.com/alanturin-g/SAFT}.
+Our full codebase---including data preprocessing, model training, and auditing notebooks---can be found at \url{https://github.com/alanturin-g/SAFT}.